-Each candidate for a graduate degree must file an Application for Graduation with the Registrar one semester prior to when they plan to graduate.
+Each candidate for a graduate degree or graduate certificate must file an Application for Graduation with the Registrar one semester prior to when they plan to graduate.
 The Application for Graduation is available through AggieAccess.

-Upon filing an Application for a Graduate Degree, candidates will have a degree audit conducted by personnel in the Registrar's Office.
-Applicants will be informed by the Registrar of any remaining requirements for the degree.
-Students may check their degree progress at any time through Degree Works, available on AggieAccess, My Info tab, Student Ouick Links channel.
+Upon filing an Application for a Graduate Degree or Certificate, candidates will have a degree audit conducted by personnel in the Registrar's Office.
+Applicants will be informed by the Registrar of any remaining requirements for the degree or certificate.
+Students may check their degree progress at any time through Degree Works, available on AggieAccess, My Info tab, Student Quick Links channel.